-Prerequisite(s): Third-year status in B.Eng. in Architectural Conservation and Sustainability Engineering.
+Prerequisite(s): fourth-year status in B.Eng.
+Architectural Conservation and Sustainability Engineering, Environmental Engineering or Civil Engineering or fourth-

-Civil Engineering, or Environmental Engineering or fourthyear standing in B.A.S. concentration in Conservation and Sustainability.
+Environmental Engineering or Civil Engineering or fourthyear standing in B.A.S. concentration in Conservation and Sustainability.

 Lectures three hours a week, problem analysis one and a half hours per week.